-A. Overarching Best Available Information^{} for HCV Identification and Assessments
+A. Overarching Best Available Information for HCV Identification and Assessments

-Best Available Inf or National HCV I formation for Identifying and Assessing Regional nterpretations BAI >SLIMF BAI SLIMF All HCV Categories: All Elements gories: All results of field surveys or consultations with High Conservation Value surveys of the Management Unit ; relevant databases and maps; culturally appropriate engagementwith Indigenous Peoples, affected rights holders, affected and interested stakeholders , and relevant local and regional experts; FSC Guidance on Free Prior and Informed Consent (2012) (or subsequent versions when approved); review of the results by knowledgeable expert(s) independent of The Organization .
-HCV 5: Element 1, Values fundamental to local communities Culturally appropriate engagement with local communities .
-Note this shall be the primary BAI for these elements. x Х HCV 5: Element 2, Values fundamental to Indigenous Peoples Culturally appropriate engagement with Indigenous Peoples.
-Note this shall be the primary BAI for these elements. Х Х HCV 6: Element 2, Values important to local communities Culturally appropriate engagement with local communities .
-Note this shall be the primary BAI for these elements. Х Х HCV 6: Element 3, Values important to Indigenous Peoples Culturally appropriate engagement with Indigenous Peoples.
-Note this shall be the primary BAI for these elements. Х Х
+Best Available Inf or National HCV I formation for Identifying and Assessing Regional nterpretations BAI >SLIMF BAI SLIMF All HCV Categories: All Elements Categories: All results of field surveys or consultations with х High Conservation Value surveys of the Management Unit; relevant databases and maps; culturally appropriate engagement with Indigenous Peoples, affected rights holders, affected and interested stakeholders, and relevant local and regional experts; FSC Guidance on Free Prior and Informed Consent (2012) (or subsequent versions when approved); review of the results by knowledgeable expert(s) independent of The Organization.
+HCV 2: Element 1, IFLs Global Forest Watch Intact Forest Landscapes maps (2017) www.globalforestwatch.org, or other maps based on a more recent and accurate Intact Forest Landscapes inventory using a refined methodology. Х HCV 5: Element 1, Values fundamental to local communities es communities. Х HCV 5: Element 2, Values fundamental to Indigenous Peoples Peoples. Х HCV 6: Element 2, Values important to local communities Culturally appropriate engagement with local communities.
+Directive: this shall be the primary BAI for these elements. Х Х HCV 6: Element 3, Values important to Culturally appropriate engagement with Indigenous Peoples. х Х